 This study assesses the impact of COVID-19 on the demand for financial services through agents and agent operations.
 It seeks to understand the ability of cash-in cash-out (CICO) agents to support government assistance programs.
 The study further provides recommendations to support policy development and aid the recovery of CICO agents in Indonesia.

-Impact of COVID-19 pandemic on micro, small & medium enterprises (MSMEs): Bangladesh report
+Impact of the COVID-19 pandemic on micro, small, and medium enterprises (MSMEs): Senegal country report

 Still reeling from the effects of the pandemic, MSMEs in Senegal need targeted support.
 This study highlights the impact of COVID-19 on MSMEs and their coping strategies.
 It further provides recommendations for policymakers and financial service providers to support them.

 GOOTCHA—A framework to build gender-sensitive ID systems

 The World Bank estimates that around a billion people across the globe lack a “legal identity.”
 The gender gap in terms of people’s access to official IDs is considerable in low-income countries, where one in two women lack any form of official ID.
 This limits financial, social, and political participation for women.